eth-cscs/COSMA/README.md

 The precentage is always relative to the first level above.
 All time measurements are in seconds.

+When using AMD GPUs, you can instrument the code with ROCTX ranges by setting cmake option `-DCOSMA_WITH_OFFLOAD_PROFILING=ON` and instrumenting the code with COSMA_RE and COSMA_RL calls.
+This enables region labels in the timelines collected using `rocprof --hip-trace --roctx-trace` options.
+ROCTX regions may be nested.

+## Using ROCm Communication Collectives Library (RCCL)

+Use `-DCOSMA_WITH_RCCL=ON` if you are running COSMA with GPU support for BLAS calls.
+This allows using rcclReduceScatter instead of performing the operation using MPI.

+Set `RCCL_HOME` environment variable to point to your own RCCL library installation if needed.

 ## Authors

 - Grzegorz Kwasniewski, Marko Kabic, Maciej Besta, Joost VandeVondele, Raffaele Solca, Torsten Hoefler